yujunmjiang/data-structures-fall-19/week04/README.md

 ![illustrative images](./data-category.png)

 As the concept to make a design for a particular organization's needs, I was inspired by the idea of denormalized data.
 The data model should focus on four entities: location, time, meeting, and special interest.
-The foreign key (FK) gave an access between each tabel.
+The foreign key (FK) gave an access between each table.

 ![illustrative images](./data-model.png)